What is a "mind-body" approach and how can it help me?

 How can therapy help me?

 A number of benefits are available from participating in psychotherapy.
-Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, relationship troubles, stress management, body image issues and creative blocks.
+Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, relationship troubles, and stress management.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 Some of the benefits available from therapy include:

 - Attaining a better understanding of yourself, your goals and values